krafton-ai/AutoEvalGPT/README.md

 `--organization` (str): Organization ID is only for who needs this ID.
 `--task` (str): The short task description of your dataset for evaluation.
 This is not mandatory once you have task description in your data.

-## What is different from Vicuna's Auto-evaluation?
-1. GPT-4 also generates "Metrics"
-2. Evaluate each metric individually.
-(Not sequentially by one POST requests)
-3. Set Assistant 1 to GPT-4, and fix the score at specific point as well.
-    1. For example, you would assign 7 points to GPT-4 and distribute the scores as 3, 2, 2 for metrics 1, 2, and 3, respectively.
-    2. In `autoeval.py`, you may modify the prompt for custom metrics and adjust the score distribution.
-4. Set Assistant 2 to your model and evaluate.

 ## Output
 ### Translation